use08174/use08174/README.md

 I am a bachelor's student at Yonsei University and working as research intern at OptAI.

-My current research interests lie in Multimodal AI and Large Language Models.
+My current research interests are Multimodal AI and Large Language Models.

 ### 😄 My Webpage
 [WEBPAGE](https://use08174.github.io/SuminShim/)